Norion12/CollegeProjects/README.md

 I think reviewing the custmoers goals was the first and biggest step.
 From there on, brainstorming and iterating through my ideas, while getting them on paper helped build out the program I wanted to make.
 Each time I designed a diagram and design document, I had a better idea of what the end product would be.
 In the end, while these desgin documents help as a reference material, just the process of creating them helps me understand the flow of the program better.

+#[CS-250 Software Development Lifecycle

+How do I interpret user needs and implement them into a program?
+How does creating “user stories” help with this?

+In this course, I reviewed a end user focus group.
+Within this focus group the members talked about what they would like to see in the end product.
+Not only did they answer questions about the product, but they expanded upon ideas of others in what would make a good product.
+From these wants, I was able to create "user stories".
+These were able to sum up what the customer wanted, what it required of the program, and what purpose it was to serve.
+Through common language, it is easier to see the requirements written in a way that really describes what that part of the program is meaning to accomplish, and not just what needs to be added to the program.
+This, I think really helps the programmer understand why they are adding a feature and to what purpose.
+Not only does this increase clarity, but it helps identify problems in logic early.

+How do I approach developing programs?
+What agile processes do I hope to incorporate into my future development work?

+When developing programs there are many methods to structure work done, and how it is allocated to different employees.
+The "Waterfall" approach was once king, but now more and more companies are moving to an "Agile" mindset.
+Instead of having rigid requirements that are followed in order, with a final product given to the customer in the end, agile works in an iterative process, refining the product over time, and giving the customer updates regularly.
+I fell that in most cases I would use the agile approach when I can, as it seems to really cut down on fully developed parts of a program that are unneeded, time taken to spot mistakes, and gives the customer a chance to make changes and adress faults in the program early, saving time and money.

+What does it mean to be a good team member in software development?

+I think that a good team member will be open with their fellow programmers.
+Not only to let coworkers know your progress, so they can better understand how a project is progressing, but also to ask for help when needed.
+I think a very hard thing for some people is asking for help.
+Most people would rather figure out a problem themselves, but in a company setting, asking for help early can save time and money on a project.
+Keeping this open communication with your team members is both good for you, and for the health of the team and the project.